CDEC Function in VBA

 - Execute the code and see what we get.

-- Even now we got the result as 3 because of the moment Integer data type assigned it always round up the number to the next integer value.
+- Even now, we got the result as three because of the moment Integer data type assigned, and it always rounds up the number to the next integer value.

-So, in order to assign the “Decimal” data type first, we need to assign the data type as “Variant” and then convert to Decimal by using CDEC function in VBA.
+So, in order to assign the “Decimal” data type first, we need to assign the data type as “Variant” and then convert to Decimal by using the CDEC function.

 Sub CDEC_Example() Dim k As Variant k = CDec(2.5698979797646) MsgBox k End Sub